 Our Lord was not tempted by Satan putting any evil into him, as he put it into the heart of Judas Iscariot to betray his Lord, and put it into the hearts of Ananias and Sapphira to lie unto the Holy Ghost.

-And Satan got no advantage over the Lord Jesus by any of his temptations, as he so often does us.
+And Satan got no advantage over Christ by any of his temptations, as he so often does us.
 Oh, no!
-Our Savior triumphed over his adversary and ours in all things.
-The devil was forced to leave our Lord after these temptations in the wilderness, just as he was in the garden of Gethsemane.
-And, at last, our great Redeemer crushed the serpent’s head in complete victory at Calvary, and bound the dragon of hell in the chain of his omnipotence, that he should deceive the nations no more.
+The Lord Jesus triumphed over his adversary and ours in all things.
+The devil was forced leave our Lord after these temptations in the wilderness, just as he was in the garden of Gethsemane.
+And, at last, our Savior crushed the serpent’s head in complete victory at Calvary, and bound the dragon of hell in the chain of his omnipotence, that he should deceive the nations no more.

-Thank God, he who is our tempter, our adversary, our accuser, he who is far too cunning and powerful a foe for us has been bound by our Savior.
+Thank God, he who is our tempter, our adversary, our accuser, he who is far too cunning and powerful a foe for us, has been bound by our Savior.
 Our adversary the devil still goes about, walking up and down in the earth as a roaring lion, seeking whom he may devour.
 But he is a bound lion.
-His fangs and claws have been removed.
-In so far as God’s elect are concerned, all he can do is roar (John 12:31-33; Revelation 12:10; 20:1-3).
+His fangs hand claws have been removed.
+In so far as God’s elect are concerned, all he can do is roar!

-Yet, we must never fail to remember that these temptations of Christ were real.
+Having said all that, we must never fail to remember that these temptations of Christ were real.
 Our Lord Jesus was tempted in all points, just like we are.
-The lust of the eye, the lust of the flesh and the pride of life (1 John 2:16), by which he got advantage over Adam and Eve in the Garden of Eden, and by which he still deceives and overthrows many, are the very weapons Satan used against our Master.
+The lust of the eye, the lust of the flesh, and the pride of life (1 John 2:16) by which he got advantage over Adam and Eve in the Garden of Eden, and by which he still deceives and overthrows many, are the very weapons Satan used against our Master.

 There is often only a step from great privileges and blessings to great trials and troubles.
 We must never forget this.
 Even in our most solemn frames and at the times of our greatest usefulness, we must “watch and pray.”